 The next time you hear anyone say, “I lost my funding,” the next rip-off act is underway.

 But way back then, in 1986, the socialists, masquerading as caring and concerned environmentalists, were on the march — as the Soviet Union was collapsing.
-They mobilized quickly in California to doom commerce through regulations that sound touchy-feely-it’s-for-your-own-good but they are really slow forms of smothering and strangling various targeted industries.
+They mobilized quickly — in California — to doom commerce through regulations that sound touchy-feely-it’s-for-your-own-good.
+Those intrusions into our God-given liberties are, in reality, sneaky forms of smothering and strangling the free market mechanism of various targeted industries.

 More recent decrees and fiats by governments — around the globe — show how the Compassion Class of Former Communists has lost any purported patience: Banning plastic bags (or even bags) more or less wipes out an entire industry.